blegat/blegat.github.io/index.md

 the config file by setting hasmath = false for instance and just setting it to true where appropriate -->

-## Research interests

-I study set programming: the computation of sets satisfying given properties and maximizing some criteria like their volume.
-Various techniques can be employed depending on the family of sets considered:
-* Polyhedral computation or dual dynamic programming for polyhedra,
-* Semidefinite programming for ellipsoids and
-* Sum-of-Squares programming for sublevel sets of polynomials or sets with polynomial support function.
-I am also interested in the computation of infeasibility certificates for set programs.
-I apply set programming to the stability analysis and control synthesis of hybrid systems and to the approximation of the Entropic Cone.

 ## About me

 <!-- raw html to allow a responsive row  -->